godotengine/godot-docs/reference/gdscript.rst

 Get/Setters are especially useful when exporting variables to editor in tool scripts or plugins, for validating input.

-Note: As mentioned, local access will not trigger the setter and getter.
-For example:
+As said *local* access will *not* trigger the setter and getter.
+Here is an
+illustration:

 ::